sameer2800/Lightoj-Solutions/README.md

 	neighbours shouldn't , and if a node is not present , all of its neighb ours may or may present in the solution .

 	find out recurrence for the above idea and memoize it .that simple.

+##Solution 1202 :

+	category : greedy

+	there can be only 3 solutions possible , 1,2,impossible .

 ##Solution 1233 :